layumi/Pedestrian_Alignment/README.md

 # Visualize Results
 The left image is the input; The right image is the output of our network.

-When zooming in the input image, we can observe a robust transform on the output image (focusing on the human body and keeping the scale).
+When zooming in the input image (adding scale variance), we can observe a robust transform on the output image (focusing on the human body and keeping the scale).

 ![](https://github.com/layumi/Person_re-ID_stn/blob/master/gif/0018_c4s1_002351_02_zoomin.gif)